IgooorGP/crawler_infoglobo/README.md

 ## Installation

-* Build the Dockerfile and run it with the port 8000 being exposed (required by Django).
-The shell script file **start_server.sh** will be executed and start the server.
+* Clone this repo and build the Dockerfile to transfer all the repo code to the container.
+Then, run the container with the port 8000 being exposed (required by Django) and the shell script file **start_server.sh** will be executed and start the server.

 ## File Summary